Euan Williams: Gillingham

+Dover Athletic

+On 1 June 2026, Williams agreed to join National League South club Dover Athletic.

 International career

 Williams made three appearances for England under-16s in 2017, making his debut in a 2–0 defeat of Albania on 14 January 2019.

 Williams then switched his allegiance to Northern Ireland, making three appearances for their under-19 side throughout 2021.
 He made his debut for Northern Ireland under-21s as an 84th minute substitute in a 1–3 friendly defeat to Scotland on 22 September 2023.

 Style of play

 Williams' manager at the Charlton Athletic Academy Steve Avory has described him as "a skilful midfield player, who's currently mostly playing in a number 10 role" and "dynamic, energetic, very fit, capable of scoring goals".

 Upon signing for Gillingham, Williams described himself as "very high energy, I like to play forward and run forward, I make runs in behind" and "nice, neat and tidy on the ball and I create chances".